newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/appraiser-company-register.md

 callToActionText: Register Your Company
 required: true
 ---
-Your appraisal management company must be registered with the State prior to offering professional services.
+Your Appraisal Management Company must be registered with the State prior to offering professional services.

 ---
 ### Eligibility Criteria